+The Board is responsible for the remuneration policy statement and its application to BNY Mellon.
 The Board is assisted in its task by BNY Mellon's EMEA Remuneration Governance Committee ("ERGC") which was set-up as a regional governance committee that reviews and ensures compliance with local regulations affecting BNY Mellon's EMEA businesses, including BNYM Frankfurt Branch.
 Remuneration policy decisions of BNY Mellon including its Branches rest with the Board.